Find out which sanitary protection products you can supply at the zero rate of VAT.

 2.3 Panty liners

-Panty liners designed for sanitary protection, but marketed as also suitable for protection against light incontinence or light feminine discharges, are eligible for supply at the reduced rate.
-Panty liners designed primarily as incontinence products are not eligible for the reduced rate, but may qualify for a separate VAT relief.
+Panty liners designed for sanitary protection, but marketed as also suitable for protection against light incontinence or light feminine discharges, are eligible for supply at the zero rate.
+Panty liners designed primarily as incontinence products are not eligible for the zero rate, but may qualify for a separate VAT relief.

 2.4 When VAT relief is available on incontinence products

-Incontinence pads are not eligible for sale at the reduced rate under this relief.
+Incontinence pads are not eligible for sale at the zero rate under this relief.
 Incontinence pads and other specially designed incontinence products (including clothing) may qualify to be zero-rated under a separate relief.
 Further details can be found in Reliefs from VAT for disabled and older people (VAT Notice 701/7).

 2.5 Clothing designed for use with sanitary protection products